2006 Tong Qing Hao Yi Wu Gong Ting Ripe Pu'erh (Shu Pu'erh)

 Caffeine level: Low

-It has a very light earthy taste, very smooth and naturally sweet, with hint of roasted plum and black cherry.
+It has a very light earthy taste, very smooth and naturally sweet, with notes of roasted plum, black cherry, and rich molasses.
 If using the gongfu method, the first five steeps are very floral, unlike most other shu pu'erh tea, and it gets sweeter with each steeping.

 It is recommend to use the Gongfu brewing method in order to get the most out of the tea.
 Please click here for Gongfu brewing instructions.